xekoukou/agda-ocaml/README.md

 ## Limitations

-Currently , there is no support for Coinduction , float types or the reflection primitives.
+Currently , there is no support for float types or the reflection primitives.

+For float types, this is intentional, since anyone could use the FFI to perform computations on float types.

+## Important Notice

+Currently, I have tried to match the string(unicode) implementation of haskell as much as possible.
+There might be differences though which means that even though one could show string equality during typechecking, this might not be the case during execution.
+For this reason, the string primitives should not be used in critical parts of your code.

 ## Usage